foundation0/conductor/README.md

   </a>
 </div>

-> Conductor: AI-first digital workbench creators, professionals, entrepreneurs and organizations

-Conductor is open-source, decentralized*, community-driven software.
+> Conductor is open-source, decentralized*, community-driven software.
 Conductor has been designed as a modular platform* that anyone can extend.
 Modules can be anything from a new AI model to a new UI component.
 Module architecture is still in flux but we will be releasing more information soon.

 ## Key Features 🎯